Johnylouk/cybersecurity-portfolio/reports/OSINT/Pitfall.md

-# OSINT Challenge — "Cherchez la Femme"
+# OSINT Challenge — "The Pitfall"

 ## 🧭 Executive Summary
 We captured one of them but we need a good answer to get the second one.
 The answer is the flag.